 Wageningen MFC is a spin-off of Wageningen University & Research (WUR) that integrates the knowledge and life-long experience of former and current senior experts from this university and linked relevant expertise’s with the fresh ideas and up-to-date education of young professionals and students.

 In 2017 we have established the spin-off Wageningen MFC as a part of the wider Wageningen knowledge network.
 In our organizational structure we have been inspired by the actual development of the third-generation university that is also taking place within this network and to which we want to contribute.

-“…The ideal of the university as a “Bildungsinstitut” (a wider concept that integrates education as well as social and practical experience) is under pressure due to large student numbers, economic utility and return thinking, dependence on the business community for research funding and political agenda-setting.
+“…The ideal of the university as a “Bildungsinstitut” (educational institute) is under pressure due to large student numbers, economic utility and return thinking, dependence on the business community for research funding and political agenda-setting.
 In its place, the concept of the so-called third-generation university is increasingly being placed, in which the university is largely intertwined with business life and other social organizations….”

 The main focus of Wageningen University & Research is on knowledge development and education.
 In its knowledge domains it has achieved top positions in global

 rankings of research in agriculture and environmental sciences.